-4) $2^{n}M_{n}(-3/2,1/2,3/2)$ does not exist in OEIS, it's g.f. of this sequence is $\frac{-1+\sqrt{(1-5x)/(1+3x)}}{4x}$ that can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.
+4) $2^{n}M_{n}(-3/2,1/2,3/2)$ is not listed in OEIS, it's g.f. of this sequence is $\left( -1+\sqrt{(1-5x)/(1+3x)}\right) /\left( 4x\right) $ that can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.
 Visibly this sequence is closely related to sequence A337168 in OEIS by appropriate binomial transform.
 Compare Lemma \ref{binomial}.

 5) $2^{n}M_{n}(1/2,1/2,3/2)$ is the $r-s(1)$ sequence A162326 in OEIS.
 This is so since g.f. of $2^{n}M_{n}(1/2,1/2,3/2)$ is $(1\allowbreak-\allowbreak \sqrt{(1-9x)/(1-x)})/(4y)$ hence the g.f. of the sequence A162326 is $1\allowbreak+\allowbreak x(1\allowbreak-\allowbreak\sqrt{(1-9x)/(1-x)} )/(4y)\allowbreak=\allowbreak(5\allowbreak-\allowbreak\sqrt{(1-9x)/(1-x)})/4$.